 Your stone is one-of-a-kind, please take care to prevent knocking it against another object or sharp drops.
 Almost without exception, if you drop any natural material, it is likely to break.
-Should your stone need cleaning, rinsing under luke warm water and buffing with a soft cloth is best.
+Should your stone need cleaning, rinsing under lukewarm water and buffing with a soft cloth is best.
 A diluted gentle detergent, water, and soft cloth can be used on heavily soiled pieces but avoid ultrasonic cleaners and autoclaves.
 Ultrasonic cleaners are effective for cleaning some jewelry but the chemicals can damage certain stones and metals and repeated use can loosen stone settings.

 For general cleaning, buffing with a soft cloth is preferred.
 Heavily soiled pieces can be rinsed in luke warm water and a mild detergent.
 When using this method make sure to rinse the jewelry well and immediately dry with a soft cloth.
 Do not clean your jewelry with water and immediately place in storage; allow to air dry after buffing to ensure all water has evaporated from holes and recesses.

 Do not use jewelry dips or metal creams or cleaners, these often contain abrasives or chemicals that are too harsh with unpredictable or uncontrollable results.
 DIY cleaners such as lemon juice should also be avoided.
-The acid in lemons can brighten brass but may not give the results desired.
+The acid in lemons can brighten some metals but may not give the results desired.
 All cleaning methods carry risk when cleaning a piece that also contains a stone.

 Occasionally, depending on body chemistry, some people experience a phenomenon called greening.
 Greening is simply a natural reaction between the metal, moisture, air and your body’s chemistry.
 This reaction is different than a metal allergy, it is a superficial discoloration to the skins surface.
 Keeping your jewelry dry, clean, and away from sweat, beauty care products and water will help prevent greening.
 We are constantly releasing chemicals from our bodies and that, especially when combined with beauty care products and their various ingredients, can result in temporary skin discolorations.
 This is difficult to predict as everyone’s chemistry is different but will not affect the integrity of the jewelry when general care guidelines are followed.

-If greening is a concern, you can apply jeweler's Skin Guard (available in a brush-on form) to contact areas, such as ring bands, to aid in prevention.
+If greening is a concern, you can apply jeweler's skin guard (available in a brush-on form) to contact areas, such as ring bands, to aid in prevention.
 Renaissance Wax is wonderful for creating a barrier between metal and skin and rings come with the wax already applied.